Stable approximation of Helmholtz solutions in the disk by evanescent plane waves: Helmholtz equation in circular geometry

-\begin{remark} We chose to normalize the circular waves using the rather natural \(\mathcal{B}\) norm.
-Other norms considered in the above proof modify the exponential growth of the normalization constants only by some moderate powers of \(|p|\), see~\eqref{eq:asymptotics_btildep_norms}.
-Similarly, if one chooses the \(L^{\infty}\)-norm on the boundary, we have
+\begin{remark} The circular waves are normalized using the rather natural \(\mathcal{B}\) norm~\eqref{eq:Bnorm}, i.e.\ the wavenumber-weighted $H^1(B_1)$ norm.
+The use of $L^2(B_1)$ or other Sobolev norms in the definition of $\beta_p$ would not modify the exponential dependence on $|p|$ of the asymptotics \eqref{eq:beta_explicit}, but it does introduce an additional moderate power of $|p|$, as is visible in the proof in Appendix~\ref{app:sec2-proofs}. \end{remark}